 When I started working in the supply chain field, I knew the basics and a lot of theory associated with the concepts of Supply Chain Management (SCM) but I just didn’t feel as well equipped as I felt I should practically having joined a large corporation.

-This Supply Chain Management book provides a modern up-to-date insight into the latest ideas about Supply Chain Management from a real-world perspective.
+This Supply Chain book provides a modern up-to-date insight into the latest ideas about Supply Chain Management from a real-world perspective.
 It provided invaluable insight that I was able to apply as and when I needed to.

 Author: John Mangan, Chandra Lalwani et.
 Al (2011)